kenglish95/kenglish95.github.io/_pages/events.md

 ### <span style="color:#FF00CC "> LGBTQ Data Summit: University of Glasgow </span>
 ###### June 23rd 2022

+Where do we go from here?
+The collection, analysis and use of LGBTQ data in Scotland.
+I will be presenting along side Roger Halliday (Research Data Scotland), Sharon Cowan and Ben Collier (University of Edinburgh), Vic Valentine (Equality Network/Scottish Trans) & kevin Guyan (University of Glasgow).

 ### <span style="color:#FF00CC ">Will the digital ever be non-binary?
 The future of trans (data) rights: Computers, Privacy & Data Protection (CPDP) </span>
 ###### May 25th 2022